mvspranavi/Healthcare-Claims-Optimization-Analytics-System/README.md

 - Designed a **process workflow** to highlight adjudication paths
 - Wrote **SQL queries** to analyze denial reasons, cycle times, and provider performance
 - Created a **Power BI dashboard** (mocked with sample data) to present KPIs to leadership

-The objective is to show end-to-end Business Analyst skills in documentation, data analysis, and visualization.

 ---